This site is not affiliated with Apple Inc.

 Who is the claim against?

-The proposed collective claim is against Apple Inc., Apple Distribution International Ltd and Apple Retail UK Limited, (together “Apple”).
+The collective claim is against Apple Inc., Apple Distribution International Ltd and Apple Retail UK Limited, (together “Apple”).

 What does the claim say that Apple has done wrong / How have they broken the law?

-What iPhones are included in the claim?
+Which iPhones are included in the claim?

 The following models of iPhones are included in the claim: